jsprog/sciterjs-svelte-template/README.md

 - [ ] Livereload

 If you're only interested on creating your project and start coding, just keep reading.
-For others trying to understand the details behind this work, you may read [svelte_to_sciterjs_startup.md](svelte_to_sciterjs_startup.md)
+For others trying to understand the details behind this work, you may read [svelte_to_sciterjs_startup_instructions.md](svelte_to_sciterjs_startup_instructions.md)

 ## Startup Instructions:

-######Get the full sciter-js-sdk or only the binaries
+###### Get the full sciter-js-sdk or only the binaries
 ```shell
 cd $HOME
 mkdir devTools && cd devTools